Reframe Your Life Story: Interactive Narrative Therapist and Innovative Moment Assessment with Large Language Models: Implementation Details

 \section{Implementation Details}

-To ensure the reproducibility of our experiments, we provide the following essential details regarding the model, dataset, hardware, software, and training configurations used in this study (Table \ref{tab:reproducibility}).
+To ensure the reproducibility of our experiments, we provide the following essential details regarding the model, dataset, software, and training configurations used in \S\ref{subsec:downstream} (Table \ref{tab:reproducibility}).

-Table \ref{tab:sft-inference} presents the hyper-parameters employed for training and testing NTConv, ESConv (\S\ref{subsec:downstream}) in the supervised fine-tuning (SFT) and inference stages.
+Table \ref{tab:sft-inference} presents the hyper-parameters employed for training and testing NTConv, ESConv in the supervised fine-tuning (SFT) and the inference stage (\S\ref{subsec:downstream}).
 These hyper-parameters include the learning rate, the LORA settings, the inference settings that are crucial for replicating our results and understanding the performance differences we have observed between the models.

 We use different sets of hyper-parameters when querying the GPT-4 API for various purposes.
 These hyper-parameters are found to work well with the GPT-4 model (``GPT-4o'' engine).
 We listed them in Table \ref{tab:query-api}.
 The current rates are \$0.03 per 1000 tokens for input (prompt) and \$0.06 per 1000 tokens for output (completion).
 Based on these prices and the scope of our experiments, the total cost for interaction and evaluation experiment is approximately \$500.